-The current study looked at how watching novel videos leads to changes in a type of brain wave known as frontal theta power.
+The study looked at how watching novel videos leads to changes in a type of brain wave known as frontal theta power.
 Previous research had already linked increases in frontal theta to cognitive processes such as attention, learning, and memory.

-New tools needed to predict childhood IQ
+Using brain waves to predict childhood IQ

 The search for infant predictors of later IQ has traditionally focused on what infants look at, and for how long.
 Paying extra attention to novelty, for example, shows moderate correlations of about 0.4 with later childhood IQ.
 But these measures only explain about 10% of the variance in infants’ cognitive skills.